 syncthingctl [...] to trigger a particular action.
 See syncthingctl -h for details.

-The Plasmoid can be shown via a hot-key as well by configuring one in the Plasmoid settings.
+The Plasmoid can also be shown via a hotkey by configuring one in the Plasmoid settings.

 Using the command-line interface